joshtynjala/actionscript-3.0-developers-guide/display/working-with-geometry/basics-of-geometry.md

 <div>

 The flash.geom package contains classes that define geometric objects such as points, rectangles, and transformation matrixes.
-These classes don’t necessarily provide functionality by themselves; however, they are used to define the properties of objects that are used in other classes.
+These classes don't necessarily provide functionality by themselves; however, they are used to define the properties of objects that are used in other classes.